Adam (1983 film)

 Adam is a 1983 American made-for-television film starring Daniel J. Travanti and JoBeth Williams.
 It aired on October 10, 1983, on NBC.
 On its original air date, it was seen by an audience of 38 million people.
 It was rebroadcast on April 30, 1984, and rebroadcast again on April 29, 1985.
 At the end of each broadcast, a series of missing children's photographs and descriptions were displayed on the screen for viewers, and a telephone number was also given for viewers to call if they had any information about them.
 The 1985 photograph series was introduced by President Ronald Reagan in a pre-recorded message, "...maybe your eyes can help bring them home."
-A sequel, Adam: His Song Continues followed on September 29, 1986, also starring Travanti and Williams.
+A sequel, Adam: His Song Continues, followed on September 29, 1986, also starring Travanti and Williams.

 The first part of the film portrays the story of the kidnapping and murder of Adam Walsh on July 27, 1981, along with its effects on the marriage of John and Revé Walsh.
 The second part focuses on the Walshes' attempts to pass national child protection laws in the wake of Adam's murder, and the formation of awareness groups surrounding child disappearances.
 The film was written by Allan Leicht and directed by Michael Tuchner.

+Plot

+July 27, 1981, Hollywood, Florida.
+John Walsh heads to work while his wife, Revé, and their 6-year-old son Adam head to the Sears store at the Hollywood Mall.
+Revé lets Adam watch a few other older kids play on an Atari system while she inquires about a lamp that is on sale.
+After finding out the lamp is sold out, Revé returns and is unable to find Adam.
+She heads to customer service and has Adam paged over the public address system.
+She continues searching throughout the mall and runs into her mother-in-law Jean, who helps her search for Adam.
+Jean calls John and informs him of the situation, causing him to leave work and head to the mall.
+Unable to find Adam, Revé, calls the police.

+John and Revé head to the police station, and become aware of the inadequacies of the police agencies in finding missing children.
+The next day, John calls the FBI only to find out they will only get involved if there is a ransom demand or evidence of interstate crime.
+Two weeks later, John and Revé are invited to appear on national television.
+They travel to New York, where they meet Christian Brown, head of Child Find.
+Together, they have dinner with Julie Patz, mother of Etan Patz, who disappeared two years earlier.